-Yantai Zhongjia is subject to PRC corporate income tax at the statutory rate of 25% on their respective estimated taxable profits during 12 months ended 31 December 2019.
-In December 2020, Yantai Zhongjia was identified as a "High and New Technology Enterprise" and thus was granted a preferential rate of 15% from 1 January 2020 to 31 December 2023, if certain conditions are met.
-In arriving at the current tax provision for Yantai Zhongjia during 12 months ended 31 December 2022 and 2021, the Group adopted the statutory income tax rate of 25%, should the tax authority hold a different view on the preferential tax rate.
+In December 2020, Zhongjia was identified as a "High and New Technology Enterprise" and thus was granted a preferential rate of 15% from 1 January 2020 to 31 December 2022, if certain conditions are met.
+The Company has adopted the statutory income tax rate of 25%, should the tax authority hold a different view on the preferential tax rate for the fiscal years 2020, 2021 and 2022.
+The Company has used the statutory income tax rate of 25% for the current tax provision for fiscal year 2023.